What is passive-aggressive behaviour?

 - Fear of intimacy: often, there can be trust issues with passive-aggressive people and guarding against becoming too intimately involved or attached will be a way for them to feel in control of the relationship.

 Passive aggression might be seen as a defence mechanism that people use to protect themselves.
 It might be automatic and might stem from early experiences.
 What they are protecting themselves from will be unique and individual to each person; although might include underlying feelings of rejection, fear, mistrust, insecurity and/or low self-esteem.

-For example, if a child was ridiculed, put-down or punished for openly expressing their feelings or disagreeing with their parents the child would learn to substitute open expression for passive resistance - agreeing with what mum or dad said in order to be a 'good child' or not speaking out honestly or at all.
+For example, if a child were ridiculed, put down or punished for openly expressing their feelings or disagreeing with their parents, the child would learn to substitute open expression for passive resistance - agreeing with what mum or dad said in order to be a 'good child' or not speaking out honestly or at all.

 Passive aggression in the workplace

 In the workplace, a passive-aggressive employee or employer may use these techniques as a form of control and/or intimidation.
 The worker might sulk, make faces, scowl inwardly when given jobs to do or may agree politely and then take ages to do them.
 By doing so, they are showing annoyance in the hope they will not be asked to do those tasks again.